 What do we know about Bay Area engineering talent?

 Everyone knows that Silicon Valley has the best — and most — software engineering talent.
 Our neighborhood is a place that draws skilled software workers from all over the world.

 With the tech sector booming as it is and many startup companies chasing IPO, the demand for top product talent is truly sky-high.
 Hiring is critical and can mark the difference between Silicon Valley success stories and your organization becoming just another statistic.

-With a talent pool of 10M+ software engineers in North America and Latin America from our proprietary AI-powered talent graph, we understand each person deeply.
+With a talent pool of 15M+ software engineers in North America, Latin America and India from our proprietary AI-powered talent graph, we understand each person deeply.
 We can uncover hidden truths about any talent sector and deliver quantitative breakdowns concerning age, experience, educational background, career path, and so much more.